RobSJames/EBAME6/Nanopore sequencing tutorial.md

 conda activate LongReads
 ```

-Get the fast5 reads into the `MyLocalData` dir on our VM:
+Get the fast5 reads into the `mydatalocal` dir on our VM:

 ```
 cd ~/mydatalocal